iRobot Roomba 675 Robot Vacuum Review

 eufy RoboVac G30

 The iRobot Roomba 675 is better than the eufy RoboVac G30.
-The iRobot feels better built, incurs lower recurring costs, charges much faster while offering similar battery life, and delivers slightly better performance on bare floors and low-pile carpet.
-Conversely, the eufy comes with a set of physical boundary strips that keep it out of certain areas and clears a little more debris on high-pile carpet.
+The iRobot feels better built, incurs lower recurring costs, charges much faster while offering similar battery life, and delivers slightly better performance on bare floors and low-pile carpets.
+Conversely, the eufy comes with a set of physical boundary strips that keep it out of certain areas and clears a little more debris on high-pile carpets.

-The iRobot Roomba 675 and Shark ION Robot RV700 Series each have advantages, meaning one may suit you better than the other, depending on your needs.
+The iRobot Roomba 675 and the Shark ION Robot RV761 each have advantages, meaning one may suit you better than the other, depending on your needs.
 The iRobot feels better built, has less demanding maintenance requirements, incurs lower recurring costs, and does a better job of maneuvering itself.
-It also recharges much faster, though the Shark does have longer battery life.
-The Shark also comes with a set of physical boundary strips to keep it out of certain areas, has a larger dustbin, and delivers better overall performance on bare floors as well as low and high-pile carpet.
+It also recharges much faster, though the Shark has a longer battery life.
+The Shark also comes with a set of physical boundary strips to keep it out of certain areas, has a larger dustbin, and delivers better overall performance on bare floors as well as low- and high-pile carpets.

 yeedi vac station